Robert Whitaker (A-1649), a public, neuro member, was pronounced on June 3, 2017 in Columbia, SC and became Alcor’s 152nd patient on June 4, 2017.

 Josh and Steve left Phoenix, AZ just before midnight and arrived in Columbia, SC Sunday morning.
 They arrived at the hospital and were able to start surgery just after 09:30 AZ time.
 Surgery went well and perfusion went better than expected.
 Good flow was established and all bags were finished at 12:50 AZ time.

-Robert was placed into the neuro dry ice box shipper for immediate cool down to dry ice temperature.
-Additional dry ice was added that night and again in the morning before shipment.
-He was transported back to Scottsdale, arriving Monday morning.
+Robert was placed into the neuro dry ice box shipper.
+Additional dry ice was added overnight and in the morning.
+Robert was transported back to Scottsdale, arriving Monday morning.
 He was placed into the cool down dewar on Wednesday morning as cool down needed to be completed for the previous Alcor patient.
 Robert will continue to cool and a CT scan will be performed before he is placed in a Bigfoot dewar.